Comprehensive Hearing Assessments: Your First Step on the Journey to Better Hearing

 Pure Tone Audiometry

-A pure tone audiometry helps identify the type and severity of your hearing loss by establishing your hearing threshold.
+Pure tone audiometry helps identify the type and severity of your hearing loss by establishing your hearing threshold.
 It includes the transmission of pure tones transmitting through headphones in descending levels from 250-8000 Hz.

 Speech Audiometry